stacken/w3/stacken/pages/member.en.md

 ## Membership

-For THS members the membership fee for students is 0 kr, for the rest it is 120 kr (2020).
+For THS members the membership fee for students is 0 kr, for the rest it is 121 SEK (2021).
 We prefer it to be paid through Swedish PG 433 01 15-9.
 Please put your username (if you have one) in the payment note, and don't pay the fee until you have been notified of your status as a member!

 In all cases, please be patient!
 Your application will be handled at the next board meeting.